apache/tomee-tck/README.txt

  Bottom line is you have to clear out the target directory manually.
  On occasion some bad state will get into the server install in the target/ directory.
-If you start getting weirld maven or groovy errors, clean out the target dir and try again.
+If you start getting weird maven or groovy errors, clean out the target dir and try again.

 TAB COMPLETION